When Parents Don’t Respect Established Orders

 While going through a divorce can be extremely stressful for each spouse, it is often even more difficult for children.
 During this complicated time, they need love and support from both of their parents and they should never be used as pawns to get even with or punish the other spouse.
 If your divorce decree or settlement agreement is being violated, you need to speak with a knowledgeable attorney about your options for making things right.

 Are you being kept away from your children?
 Is your ex-spouse acting contrary to a court order?
-For a free initial consultation with an experienced Marietta child support lawyer, contact Bill Gentry today.
+For an initial consultation with an experienced Marietta child support lawyer, contact Gentry Law Firm LLC today.

 What Is Contempt?